 1. The present case is identical to one charted before.

 Medical schools teach us that no two cases are identical.
-But, in the reality of daily practice, one often writes or dictates exactly the same litany many times over.
-This occurs because the mind uses a set of words to express similar medical concepts, and a physician uses the same methods to handle similar situations.
+Yet in daily practice, we often write or dictate the same statements repeatedly.
+This happens because the mind relies on familiar language to convey similar medical concepts, and physicians tend to use the same expression to address the same situation.

 2. The present case is similar but not identical to one charted before.